• Skip to primary navigation

 Oat flour chocolate chip cookies scattered on a wire rack.

-Small Batch Oat Flour Chocolate Chip Cookies
+Recipe For Small Batch Of Chocolate Chip Cookies

 This small batch chocolate chip cookie recipe is perfect for when you're craving a cookie but don't want to make a full batch.
 You can whip up 6 soft and chewy cookies in under 30 minutes with this recipe.
 With multiple recipe variations, you can satisfy any cookie craving!

-5 from 5 votes
+4.89 from 9 votes

 Print Pin Rate